RayhanaAkterDev/javascript-complete-guide/01-fundamentals/06-comments/README.md

 # 06 - Comments

-Comments are **non-executable notes** in your code used to explain, clarify, or annotate.
+Comments are **non-executable notes** in your code that help explain, clarify, and annotate.
-They improve code readability, help debugging, and assist teamwork without affecting program execution.
+They improve code readability, aid debugging, and support teamwork without affecting how the program runs.

 ---

+## ⚡ Quick Summary (TL;DR)

+- Comments do **not run**; they’re for developers only.
+- Use `//` for **single-line comments** and `/* ... */` for **multi-line comments**.
+- Comments help explain *why* code exists, clarify complex logic, or leave notes.
+- Keep comments clear, concise, and updated.

+---

 ## 1. What Are Comments?

-Comments are ignored by the JavaScript engine and exist purely for developer reference.
+Comments are ignored by JavaScript but essential for human readers.
+They:

-- Explain why certain code exists
+- Explain the purpose or reasoning behind code
-- Clarify complex or non-obvious logic
+- Clarify complicated or tricky parts
-- Leave notes for future work or debugging
+- Leave reminders, TODOs, or debugging notes

 ---